StephenVavasis/Modifyfield.jl/README.rst

-These functions ``makecopyandmodify`` and ``makemodifyfield`` are executed when the module loads; the functions they create (``copyandmodify`` and ``modifyField``) are then available for use by other routines in your code.
+These functions ``makecopyandmodify`` and ``makemodifyfield`` are executed when the module loads; the functions they create (``copyandmodify`` and ``modifyField``) are then available for use by other routines.